Clerodendrum bungei: Cultivation

 Clerodendrum bungei was first introduced into Europe c.
 1850 by Scottish plant collector Robert Fortune.
 At Kew Gardens in England it was treated as a greenhouse plant until another nursery proved its winter hardiness.
 As in nature, cultivated plants grow to the height of 2 m.
-In the British Isles it is frequently killed to the ground by frost only to send up "vigorous, erect, woody shoots" next summer.
+In the British Isles it is frequently killed to the ground by frost, only to send up "vigorous, erect, woody shoots" the next summer.
 In colder areas, such as the U.S. state of Missouri, it is grown in containers and overwintered in sunny rooms or conservatories.
 Its flowers attract butterflies.

 Clerodendrum bungei is noted for its suckering habit and rapid growth which allow it to form spreading colonies.
 It is valued for its flowers but its aggressive spread makes it suited best for somewhat isolated areas.
 C. bungei has escaped from gardens in North America and naturalized from Texas to Georgia and Florida.